Python Turtle - Lesson 5¶

 definite iteration

-Is used when you do know how many times the loop will need to run.
+used when you know how many times the loop will run

 indefinite iteration

-Is used when you don’t know how many times the loop will need to run.
+used when you don’t know how many times the loop will run

 To understand while loops, let’s look at a number guessing game.